rogeriojunyorrf/schoolProject_CRUD/README.md

 ## How to Use

-- **Login**: Use the username and password you created (admin/admin123) or another user you registered.
+- **Login**: Use the username and password you created (admin/admin123 for admin users, viewer/viewer123 for viewer users).
-- **CRUD**: Navigate through the Create, View, Update, and Delete functionalities after logging in.
+- **Admin Access**: Once logged in as an admin, you can create, view, update, and delete Rubik's cube models.
+- **Viewer Access**: Users with viewer roles can only view the registered models in the `view_only.php` page.
-- **Logout**: Use the logout button to securely end the session.
+- **Logout**: Use the logout button in the navigation bar to securely end your session and return to the login page.